 All of the above

 It is important to understand, that no one is safe from experiencing homelessness, and it can happen to anyone.

-As a community we must work together to end homelessness.
-We need to start by understanding the homelessness crisis in Toronto, break the stigma and discrimination around it, and (absolutely) build more housing.
+As a community, we must work together to end homelessness.
+We need to start by understanding the homelessness crisis in Toronto, breaking the stigma and discrimination around it, and (absolutely) building more housing.